microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Create a new deviceComplianceUserStatus object.

 ### [New-MgDeviceManagementDeviceConfiguration](New-MgDeviceManagementDeviceConfiguration.md)
-Create a new windows81GeneralConfiguration object.
+Create a new iosUpdateConfiguration object.

 ### [New-MgDeviceManagementDeviceConfigurationAssignment](New-MgDeviceManagementDeviceConfigurationAssignment.md)
 Create a new deviceConfigurationAssignment object.